Urbanity and nature

 In summer it is worth visiting the beer garden Cafe at Neuen See in Tiergarten.
 Coffee drinkers will get their money's worth in the main building of the Viennese café, Cafe Einstein.
 The cafe is located in an old villa with a quiet garden.
 Here you can relax and read national and international newspapers in peace.
 There is not a more stylish way to drink coffee in Berlin.

-Potsdamer Str. has awoken from its slumber and is now the hotspot for fashion, design, art and culinary delights.
-Many designers no longer open their shops in Mitte but go straight to Potsdamer Str.
+Potsdamer Strasse has awoken from its slumber and is now the hotspot for fashion, design, art and culinary delights.
+Many designers no longer open their shops in Mitte but go straight to Potsdamer Strasse.

 Turmstrasse is the traditional shopping street in Moabit.
 In the last few years, the range of products offered there has improved significantly.
 Now you can also find organic supermarkets and shops of higher demand.